lglayat/OrganizationProject/README.md

 # Organization Project

+The project is a ASP.NET Core Web Application written in C#.

 The purpose of this project is to host a single endpoint that returns a summary of a list of Organizations.